Incausa – In the cause of others.

 They are real people, with dreams.

-While many lenders cut a check and wish their borrowers good luck, EGF offers business consulting services and works to make sure its borrowers succeed.
+While many lenders cut a check and wish their borrowers good luck, Pursuit offers business consulting services and works to make sure its borrowers succeed.
 It’s community lending, with a genuine focus on the community they serve.

-As Vinicius recalls it, “I thought we were only getting a loan, but Alek (a member of EGF’s consulting corps) shows up with a list.”
+As Vinicius recalls it, “I thought we were only getting a loan, but Alek (a member of Pursuit’s consulting corps) shows up with a list.”
 He helped them streamline processes and provided some helpful business guidance.

 Vinicius says it was all “Incredible really,” and it helped them get things back on track and let them focus on their mission.